-Any written request by NOPSEMA must specify the matters to be addressed by the revision, the proposed date of effect of the revision and the grounds for the request [OPGGS(S) subregulation 2.31(3)].
+Any written request by NOPSEMA must specify the matters to be addressed by the revision, the proposed date by which the safety case is to be submitted and the grounds for the request [OPGGS(S) subregulation 2.31(3)].

 As part of any safety case revision, an operator should review their operations against NOPSEMA, industry and internal safety alerts, codes and standards (including recent revisions), and associated key learnings as part of continuous improvement.
 It should also be noted that a request for a revised safety case may also be accompanied by other enforcement measures.